1. Home

 1.0 | Accessing the Interactive Studio

-In this article we’ll introduce the interactive studio by highlighting the 4 main sections.
-To access the interactive studio, first open a clip in the media library and scroll down in the right sidebar to click the “Add interactivity” button (or “Edit interactivity” if a clip already contains interactivity).
+In this article, we’ll introduce the Interactive Studio by highlighting the four main sections.
+To access the Interactive Studio, first open a clip in the media library and scroll down in the right sidebar to click the “Add interactivity” button (or “Edit interactivity” if a clip already contains interactivity).

 • Canvas